StandardWobin/initServer/README.md

  sudo apt-get install apache2 -y && sudo service apache2 stop
 ```

-3. change ownership of webfolder to webadmin (for wordpress installation it should be www-data)
+3. change ownership of web folder to webadmin (for wordpress installation it should be www-data)
 ```
  sudo chown -R  webadmin:webadmin /var/www
 ```